aneurokumar/website/content/Second Brain/the Paris note.md

 public: true
 title:
 tags:
-created:
+created: 2023-10-20
-last-modified:
+last-modified: 2025-01-13
 ---
 **Related**:

 ---

 > [!info]
-> A landing page for things I send to other folks about Paris and where to go, what to do :)
+> A landing page for things I send to other folks about Paris, where to go, what to do :)

 ## Outdoor markets/thrift
 Helpful website + schedule: [vides grenieres in paris](https://brocabrac.fr/75/)